 For study data-related questions, email firstname.lastname@example.org

 Submit only FDA fillable forms (e.g., 1571 or 356h) with digital signatures to enable automated processing of the submission, which delivers your submission to the review teams quickly and efficiently.
-Scanned images of FDA forms will not be accepted.
+Do not submit scanned images of FDA fillable forms.
 See the FDA Forms.

 PDF files should be searchable and compliant with the ICH M4 Granularity Annex (PDF - 125 KB) and the FDA PDF Specifications (PDF - 170 KB).
 Also, ensure that documents and files prepared by third parties are compliant with these specifications.